 The end-to-end automation manager uses an end-to-end automation policy that is written in an XML file.
 This policy contains definitions of resources that are to be managed, their desired state, and their relationships.
-(See "Creating and modifying policies" in System Automation for Multiplatforms End-to-End Automation Management for more details.)
+(See IBM Tivoli System Automation for Application Manager Administrator's and User's Guide for more details.)
 Figure 26 shows an example of a resource reference that is based on the operations console figures in this appendix.